nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 ### Talking points

-1. Dark skies are an valuable resource in New Mexico: we have something that many places do not, and we need to protect them through responsible lighting practices.
-Responsible lighting can be safer, save energy and money, be healthier, have less adverse effect on wildlife, respect property rights, and enable greater human appreciation and scientific study of the night sky.
+1. Dark skies are an valuable resource in New Mexico: we have something that many places do not, and we need to protect them.
+Preserving our natural skies is important culturally, for human appreciation and scientific study, and for health of human and other species.
 Dark skies can also have a positive economic impact through astrotourism and attracting people to live in New Mexico.
-There really is no down side!

 2. Dark skies can be achieved through responsible lighting.
 Responsible lighting doesn't mean no lighting, it just means putting light only where and when it is needed.
+Responsible lighting can be safer, save energy and money, be healthier, have less adverse effect on wildlife, respect property rights, and enable greater human appreciation and scientific study of the night sky.
+There is no down side!

 3. A combination of legislation, outreach, and changing attitudes will all be needed to address the issue.
 State legislation plays